News

 “In my first role out of vet school, I worked on a science policy fellowship through the American Veterinary Medical Association,” indicated Ellen.
 “As a congressional fellow for the American Association for the Advancement of Science, I worked for a year with the House Committee on Homeland Security.”

 The purpose of the fellowship was to infuse science and medical expertise into the federal policy-making process.
-Ellen loved her visits to Washington, D.C. and (as we already learned) was very interested in developing policy.
+Ellen loved her visits to Washington, DC and (as we already learned) was very interested in developing policy.
 So, she packed up her bags and moved to the capital.

 Ellen Carlin poses with former Senate Majority Leader Tom Daschle